 Modern Language Association Prize for a First Book

 2010 On Periodization: Selected Papers from the English Institute, 2008 (ACLS Humanities E-Book)

 2014 The Lyric Theory Reader (with Yopie Prins) (The Johns Hopkins University Press)

-2022 Before Modernism: Inventing American Lyric in the Nineteenth Century (Princeton University Press)
+2022 Before Modernism: Inventing American Lyric (forthcoming, Princeton University Press)

 Journal Articles and Book Chapters (Selected)

 2022 “Apostrophe, Animation, and Racism,” Critical Inquiry (forthcoming, Autumn, 2022)

 2022 “Old Lyric Things,” What Kind of Thing is a Medieval Lyric? ed.
 Nicholas Watson and Cristina Cervone.
 Philadelphia: University of Pennsylvania Press.

 2020 “Historical Poetics and the Dream of Interpretation: A Response to Paul Fry, Modern Language Quarterly, 81:3 (September 2020), 289-318.

 2019 "Poe's Common Meter," in The Oxford Handbook of Edgar Allan Poe, ed.
 J.Gerald Kennedy and Scott Peeples (Oxford: Oxford University Press, 2019), 121-139.